What Is The Difference Between FOB and CIF?

 Sellers may prefer to ship CIF because they can generate higher margins.
 Nevertheless, ownership of the goods in transit places additional risk on sellers.

 CIF tends to be a more expensive agreement than FOB for buyers.
 Often, sellers will invoice buyers for their costs of shipping and insurance.
 They may even add in additional fees to make a larger profit.
 In this way, buyers end up paying more for shipping than they would with a FOB agreement.

 Basically, buyers are paying a premium for convenience.
 Moreover, buyers are relinquishing control over their shipment.
 If something goes wrong with a CIF shipment, buyers have a much harder time obtaining accurate shipping information because they don’t technically own the goods.
 Furthermore, buyers have to rely on the seller to provide the Importer Security Filing document; if buyers file this late, there are serious fines and penalties.
 This reliance on the seller can put buyers in a vulnerable position.

 Insurance can also be interesting to navigate with CIF.
 Most often, the seller is the beneficiary of the insurance, because they own the insurance policy and the goods while in transit.
 This means that if something happens to the goods during shipment, the seller receives the payout.
 Likely, the buyer has already made some form of payment to the seller for those goods.
 In this way, the seller then has to reproduce the goods for the buyer or reimburse the buyer with their insurance money.
 This can often create legal and communication concerns.

 Not sure which type of ownership agreement will work best for you?
-Contact LTX Solutions today to discuss your import freight situation.
+Schedule your free consultation with Redwood Logistics today to discuss your import freight situation.